nautobot/nautobot-app-firewall-models/README.md

 # Nautobot Plugin Firewall Model

+| Przemek: Add overview of what this plugin is as a first thing, what are we trying to solve here.

+| Przemek: Does the plugin have a name?
+Would `Nautobot Firewall Models Plugin` flow better?
 ## Installation

 The plugin is available as a Python package in pypi and can be installed with pip

+| Przemek: "package in **PyPI** and"

 ```shell
 pip install nautobot-firewall-models
 ```

+| Przemek: Would it make sense to make name of the plugin match the package name?

 > The plugin is compatible with Nautobot 1.3.0 and higher